elderfo/react-native-storybook-loader/README.md

 }
 ```

-This configuration will search `src` recursively for files that end with `.stories.js`.
+This configuration will search `src` and `packages` directories recursively for files that end with `.stories.js` and write the output to `./storybook/storyLoader.js`

 ## Support
 Please log issues